dedeadend/EvilFont/README.md

 # 🪶 EvilFont

-**EvilFont** is a systemless Magisk/KernelSU module designed to enhance your Android typography.
-It replaces default **Arabic/Persian** system fonts with the elegant **Teshrin** font and updates system emojis to the latest **iOS style**.
-Enjoy a fresh, premium UI experience without ever touching your /system partition
+Transform your Android UI with **EvilFont**.
+This systemless module brings the elegance of the **Teshrin** typeface to **Arabic/Persian** layouts and seamlessly integrates high-definition **iOS Emojis**.
+Engineered to be lightweight and fast, EvilFont delivers a premium typography experience without ever modifying your `/system` partition.

 ## ✨ Features

 - 🖋 **Teshrin Font**: Replaces default Arabic/Persian font with clean and modern typography.
-- 🤩 **iOS Emojis**: System-wide replacement for standard iOS emojis.
+- 🤩 **iOS Emojis**: System-wide replacement for high-definition iOS emojis.
 - 🛠 **Systemless**: Doesn't touch the `/system` partition (SafetyNet/Play Integrity friendly).
 - ⚡ **Lightweight**: Optimized font files for zero impact on system performance.
 - 🔄 **Compatibility**: Works on most AOSP and custom-skinned Android versions.